Causal Consistency for Reversible Multiparty Protocols: Introduction

-The framework in~\cite{DBLP:journals/corr/MezzinaP16,MezzinaP17}, however, accounts only for reversible $\pi$-calculus processes implementing \emph{binary sessions}, i.e., protocols between exactly two partners.
-Also, it considers \emph{synchronous communication} instead of the more general (and practical) \emph{asynchronous (queue-based) communication}.
-Hence, our prior work rules out an important class of real-life protocols, namely the \emph{choreographies} that describe interaction scenarios among multiple parties without a single point of control.
-In \emph{multiparty session types}~\cite{HYC08}, these choreographies are represented by a \emph{global type} that can be projected as \emph{local types} to obtain each participant's contribution to the entire interaction.
-Moving from binary to multiparty sessions is a significant jump in expressiveness; in fact, global types offer a convenient declarative description of the entire communication scenario.
+The reversible framework in~\cite{DBLP:journals/corr/MezzinaP16,MezzinaP17}, however, accounts only for $\pi$-calculus processes implementing \emph{binary sessions}, which represent protocols between exactly two partners.
+Also, it considers \emph{synchronous communication} instead of the more general \emph{asynchronous (queue-based) communication}.
+Hence, our prior work rules out an important class of real-life protocols, namely those that describe interaction scenarios among multiple parties without a single point of control.
+In \emph{multiparty session types}~\cite{HYC08}, these protocols are represented by a \emph{global type} that can be projected as \emph{local types} to obtain each participant's contribution to the entire interaction.
+Moving from binary to multiparty sessions is a significant jump in expressiveness; global types offer a convenient declarative description of the entire communication scenario.
 However, the multiparty case also entails added challenges, as two levels of abstraction, global and local, should be considered for (reversible) protocols and their implementations.
-Hence, it is far from obvious that our monitors-as-memories approach to reversibility and causal consistency extend to the multiparty case.
+Hence, it is far from obvious that our monitors-as-memories approach to (causal consistent) reversibility extends to the multiparty case.